cockroachdb/docs/v1.1/sql-expressions.md

 #### Typing rule

-`IN` requires its right operand to be a homogenous tuple type and its left operand to match the tuple element type.
+`IN` requires its right operand to be a homogeneous tuple type and its left operand to match the tuple element type.
 The result has type `BOOL`.

 ### String Pattern Matching